SwiftLeeds/swiftleeds-web/README.md

 That should be everything!
 If you've followed these steps, you should now be able to run the 'swift-leeds' scheme in Xcode.
 This will output a message reading "Server starting on http://127.0.0.1:8080".

 If the application fails to load then we recommend following these steps again to make sure you haven't missed something.
 Otherwise, feel free to raise a GitHub Issue or contact us on the Slack (links above) and we'll help you to get started.

+### (Optional) Seed Database

+In order to quickly get started, we've produced some "seed data" which inserts mock information into the database.
+Assuming you've used the database details documented above, it's as easy as running `make seed` from your Terminal window.

+You can then navigate to http://127.0.0.1:8080/login and use the email "test@test.com" and password "12345678" to enter the admin area.
+The admin area is available at http://127.0.0.1:8080/login (once logged in) and will give you the ability to insert your own sessions, speakers and more.